Academic Year and Semester Programs Approved by Amherst College

 EXCAVATION AND FIELDWORK

-- Field School in Archaeology- Rome, Italy The Gabii Project is an international archaeological initiative under the direction of Nicola Terranato of the University of Michigan.
-This 5-week, on-site program aims to introduce students to the techniques and methodologies of field archaeology through direct, hands-on, experiential learning.
+The Gabii Project is an international archaeological initiative under the direction of Nicola Terranato of the University of Michigan.
+This five-week, on-site program aims to introduce students to the techniques and methodologies of field archaeology through direct, hands-on, experiential learning.
 The successful applicant will be ready to work as part of a large team and welcome the opportunity to work and learn cooperatively.
-The combined experience of the Gabii Project's multi-national staff offers volunteers the opportunities to learn and practice some of the latest and most cutting edge techniques of field archaeology.
-Participants may enroll in a field practicum and receive academic credit (6 credit-hours).
+The combined experience of the Gabii Project's multinational staff offers volunteers opportunities to learn and practice some of the latest techniques of field archaeology.
+Participants may enroll in a field practicum and potentially receive academic credit.

-- The Center for Heritage and Archaeological Studies at Montclair State University co-directs the archaeological Villa of the Antonines Project in Genzano di Roma, Italy.
+The Center for Heritage and Archaeological Studies at Montclair State University co-directs the archaeological Villa of the Antonines Project in Genzano di Roma, Italy.
 The current work at the site is focused on an amphitheater-like structure located in the outskirts of Rome near the eighteenth mile of the Appian Way.
-During the four-week program, participants will be introduced to all spects of field archaeology and will receive hands on experience in on-site recordkeeping, methods of mapping, field survey, and geophysical investigation.
+During the four-week program, participants will be introduced to all aspects of field archaeology and will receive hands-on experience in on-site recordkeeping, methods of mapping, field survey, and geophysical investigation.

 International Institute of Classical Studies in Orvieto, a study abroad program in Italy sponsored by the University of Arizona.